District of Columbia Consumer Resources

 Below is a summary of what each link has to offer.
 Any necessary contact information is also included.

 Department of Insurance – This department oversees insurance companies to ensure they are providing consumers with affordable services and operating in DC law.
 You can view news and press releases.
 Search health reform information and insurance rates.
-You can also file a complaint or report fraud.
+You can also report problems or fraud.

 Public Service Commission – This department is dedicated to protecting consumers by ensuring that public utility companies are providing affordable and safe services and operating within DC law.
 Search different types of public utilities and find out how to increase efficiency to save money.
 You can compare companies.
 Contact the department at (202) 626-5100.